 By incorporating data analysis as part of any digital project, you ensure that a large percentage of key decisions throughout that project’s lifecycle are made on top of strong foundations.
 Some designers might argue that a reliance on data can restrict their ability to be creative – that somehow, data knowledge is detrimental to the design process.
 I believe that data, if interpreted properly, can be invigorating to any designer’s normal working process.
 It can offer actionable insights and reveal areas of investigation previously not imagined.
 That amazing ‘eureka’ moment doesn’t disappear, it just arrives on time and on budget.

-Ever wondered what actually goes into a successful content marketing or SEO campaign?
+Ever wondered what actually goes into a successful content marketing or SEO campaign at a data marketing agency?
 Then check out these articles from our other specialist teams: